-China urges U.S. to return to reason on trade, says tactics won't work
+China urges U.S. to 'calm down' in trade dispute, says its tactics will not work

-BEIJING (Reuters) - China on Thursday urged the United States to return to reason after the Trump administration sought to ratchet up pressure for trade concessions by proposing a higher 25-percent tariff on $200 billion worth of Chinese imports.
+SINGAPORE/BEIJING (Reuters) - China on Thursday urged the United States to “calm down” and return to reason after the Trump administration sought to ratchet up pressure for trade concessions by proposing a higher 25-percent tariff on $200 billion worth of Chinese imports.

 U.S. Trade Representative Robert Lighthizer said on Wednesday that President Donald Trump directed the increase from a previously proposed 10 percent duty because China has refused to meet U.S. demands and has imposed retaliatory tariffs on U.S. goods.

+“The United States’ method of adding pressure will not, I’m afraid, have any effect,” he told reporters on the sidelines of a regional forum.

+Worsening trade tension between the two countries would not affect China’s stance on the denuclearization of the Korean peninsula, Wang said.
+“We deal with diplomatic matters on the basis of principle, not by engaging in trade.”

-Trump’s threats of higher tariffs weighed on China’s financial markets.
-But Chinese Foreign Ministry spokesman Geng Shuang reiterated at a regular news briefing that the United States’ efforts at “blackmail” would fail.
+Foreign Ministry spokesman Geng Shuang reiterated at a regular news briefing in Beijing that the United States’ efforts at “blackmail” would fail.

 “We would advise the United States to correct its attitude and not try to engage in blackmail.
 This won’t work on China,” Geng said.